rshashank13/starter-academic/content/home/experience.md

     date_start: '2023-02-15'
     date_end: '2023-12-31'
     description: |
-      * <strong>Student Researcher</strong> (Feb 2023 - Dec 2023) at the <a href="https://loni.usc.edu/"> Laboratory of Neuro Imaging (LONI) </a> at USC Keck School of Medicine, advised by Professor <a href="https://viterbi.usc.edu/directory/faculty/Duncan/Dominique"> Dominique Duncan </a> where I work part-time and lead a team of 5 engineers for NIH's  <a href="https://dabi.loni.usc.edu/home">Data Archive BRAIN Initiative (DABI)</a>, spearheading the development of the analysis pipeline and multiple backend components.
+      * <strong>Student Researcher</strong> (Feb 2023 - Dec 2023) at the <a href="https://loni.usc.edu/"> Laboratory of Neuro Imaging (LONI) </a> at USC Keck School of Medicine, advised by Professor <a href="https://viterbi.usc.edu/directory/faculty/Duncan/Dominique"> Dominique Duncan </a> where I delivered major backend APIs for <a href="https://dabi.loni.usc.edu/home">Data Archive BRAIN Initiative (DABI)</a> Analytics control plane, enabling customers to run 50+ EER pipelines with multiple data processing and machine learning steps.
+And, I also managed a team of 5 software engineers and fast-tracked deployments
       * <strong>Student Researcher</strong> (Feb 2023 - May 2023) in the Department of Chemistry at USC Dornsife, working under the guidance of Professor <a href="https://dornsife.usc.edu/chemistry/vilesov/">Andrey Vilesov</a> where I helped with the analysis of X-ray diffraction images of <em>He</em> (Helium) bubbles using deep learning.
+I Implemented multimodal deep learning models with 98% efficacy, synthesized data and statistical estimation models for radius, intensity, aspect-ratio, and rotation of the bubbles.

-  - title: Software Development Engineer I
+  - title: Software Development Engineer (Machine Learning) I
     company: Amazon Inc.
     company_url: 'https://www.amazon.in'
     company_logo: amazon